labcodes/labstorybook/README.md

 - Copy `SampleComponent.js` to `/labsystem/src` and rename it (and the class name as well);
 - Copy `_sample-component.scss` to `/labsystem/scss/components` and rename it;
 - Copy `SampleComponent.stories.mdx` to `/stories`, rename it, and fill up its content.

+### ESLint

+We use ESLint to validate our code before pushing it to our repository.
+We recommend that you install any ESLint plugins to your preferred code editor, so that it highlights all the errors before you save the files.
+On VSCode, we use this one: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint

+### Licensing

+This project is a fork from [lucianoratamero/storybook-ghpages-template](https://github.com/lucianoratamero/storybook-ghpages-template), licensed under the MIT License.